 If you ask serious fantasy owners for their pet peeves, you can be pretty sure that at least 75% of them will mention auto-pick amongst their lists.
 In general I totally agree.
 A normal sign that someone isn’t going to be active is that they can’t be bothered to attend an auction or draft.
 However I want to throw out a left-field idea for hardcore traders.
 Set the whole draft to auto-pick!
 In a normal draft or auction, an owner has the chance to address weaknesses and balance their roster as the draft/auction progresses.
 Auto-pick doesn’t allow this, meaning that post-draft most owners will have glaring strengths and weaknesses and have an even greater need to get some trades in motion.
 I remember one extreme example a few years ago in an auto-pick league where I got 7 first-basemen before I got a single pitcher.
 I’m not sure I have ever been busier in the first week after a draft.

 *** Order Rotoprofessor’s 2017 Fantasy Baseball Draft Guide for Just $7.00 By Clicking Here!!
 Not only will you get all the help you need to dominate your fantasy draft, but you will also be entered to win a Noah Syndergaard autographed baseball, complete with “Thor” inscription! ***

-Make sure to check out our 2017 Rankings:
+Make sure to check out our other Early 2017 Rankings:

 |Starting Pitcher||#1-20 |02/27/17